Uniform on placement

 - Make-up must be worn with restraint so that it’s not readily noticeable and false eyelashes are not permitted

-- Tattoos must be covered up and body piercings must be taken out
+- Tattoos must be covered up and body piercings must be removed

 - The only jewellery that you’ll be permitted to wear on placement is one smooth metal band ring and one plain pair of small stud earrings

-- Wrist watches may only be worn in non-clinical areas
+- Wrist watches can usually be worn in non-clinical areas

 - Nails must be trimmed, clean and unvarnished

-- If you’re hair reaches your collar, then it needs to be tied up, with hair accessories kept to a minimum.
+- If your hair reaches your collar, you'll need to tie this up, with hair accessories kept to a minimum.

-Ultimately, for your placement you should be wearing something that makes you feel comfortable but looks professional.
-We would always recommend wearing:
+Ultimately, you should be wearing something that makes you feel comfortable but looks professional.